Priority effect: Trophic ecology

 Some studies indicate that priority effects can occur across guilds or trophic levels.
 Such priority effects could have dramatic impacts on community composition and food web structure.
 Even intra-guild priority effects could have important consequences at multiple trophic levels if the affected species are associated with unique predator or prey species.
 Consider, for example, a plant species that is eaten by a host-specific herbivore.
 Priority effects that influence the ability of the plant species to establish would indirectly affect the establishment success of the associated herbivore.
-Theoretical models have described cyclical assembly dynamics in which species associated with different suites of predators are able to repeatedly replace one another.
+Theoretical models have described cyclical assembly dynamics in which species associated with different suites of predators can repeatedly replace one another.

-Intraspecific aggregation
+Intra-specific aggregation

 In situations where two species are introduced at the same time, spatial aggregation of a species' propagules could cause priority effects by initially reducing interspecific competition.
 Aggregation during recruitment and establishment could allow inferior competitors to coexist with or even displace competitive dominants over the long-term.
-Several modeling efforts have begun to examine the implications of spatial priority effects for species coexistence.
-Rejmanek (2002) suggested that only 10 empirical studies examining intraspecific aggregation had been published by 2002.
+Several modelling efforts have begun to examine the implications of spatial priority effects for species coexistence.

 Mechanisms and new organisms

-The literature on priority effects is currently growing in both depth and breadth.
 A few studies have begun to explore the mechanisms driving observed priority effects.
 Moreover, although past studies focused on a small subset of species, recent papers indicate that priority effects may be important for a wide range of organisms, including fungi, birds, lizards, and salamanders.

 Ecological restoration

 Priority effects have important implications for ecological restoration.
 In many systems, information about priority effects can help practitioners identify cost-effective strategies for improving the survival and persistence of certain species, especially species of inferior competitive ability.
-For example, in a study on the restoration of native Californian grasses and forbs, Lulow (2004) found that forbs could not establish in plots where she had previously planted bunchgrasses.
+For example, in a study on the restoration of native Californian grasses and forbs, Lulow (2004) found that forbs could not establish in plots where bunchgrasses had been previously planted.
 When bunchgrasses were added to plots where forbs had already been growing for a year, forbs were able to coexist with grasses for at least 3–4 years.
-Lulow’s results suggested that planting forbs before grasses might improve forb persistence in this system.